kathalonso/movie-api/README.md

 ## Instructions

 In the initial commit to this project, you have been provided with data for the AFI Top 100 movies.
-Your task is to implement an Express driven REST API that allows a user to retrieve this data.
-Your API should support three requests types 1) A request for all data, 2) A request for all movies by a director, 3) A request for a movie by title.
-Note that you should support partial matches as shown below.
+Your task is to implement an Express-driven REST API that allows a user to retrieve this data.
+Your API should support three requests types:
+`1) A request for all data,`
+`2) A request for all movies by a director,`
+`3) A request for a movie by title.
+Note that you should support partial matches as shown below.`

-## Requests and Expected Respones
+## Requests and Expected Responses

 ### Get All